emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 templates go together, and what the dependencies between components are.
-The ability to quickly and accurately determine this dependency graph is imperative to the success of initiatives like Embroider and is required to unlock good trees-haking and code-splitting.
+The ability to quickly and accurately determine this dependency graph is imperative to the success of initiatives like Embroider and is required to unlock good tree-shaking and code-splitting.

 ## Unresolved questions